GSDLabs-eu/nuker/README.md

-#Loadtest
+# FormData load tester for Node
 Command line tool to measure and display API response times for FormData requests.

-#Usage:
+## Usage:
-1) Clone the repo and run `npm install -g`
+1) Clone the repo and run `npm install -g`, so you can use the 'loadtest' command.

-2) Run `loadtest` with the following arguments.
-Specifying a hostname, path and either at least one file path or key/value pair is mandatory.
-To use multiple files or multiple key/value pairs, just use the argument again, e.g.: `-f image.jpg -f image2.jpg`
+2) Run `loadtest` and specify the target server's hostname, path, and some kind of form data (files and/or key-value pairs).
+You can either do this with command line arguments, or you may use a config file.

+Command line:

+The following arguments are available:

-    -h Hostname         Specify the hostname (without http://) -p Path             Specify the path (without /) -f File             [EITHER, OR BOTH] Path of the file(s) to append to form data. (`-f file=image.jpg`, where 'file will be the key in the FormData and image.jpg is the relative file path')
+* -h    Hostname    Specify the hostname (e.g.: `http://localhost:port`, `https://myhost`, `myhost:port`)
+* -p    Path        Specify the endpoint path (e.g.: `path`, or `/path/morepath`)
+* -f    File        Path to the file(s) to append to the FormData. (`-f file=image.jpg`, where 'file will be the key in the FormData and image.jpg is the file path')
-    -k Key/value pair   [EITHER, OR BOTH] Key/value pair(s) (`-k key=value`)
+* -k    Key-value   Key/value pair(s) (`-k key=value -k anotherkey=anothervalue`)
-    -m Method           [OPTIONAL] Request method, default is POST -c Count            [OPTIONAL] Number of requests to send, default is 10 -d Duration         [OPTIONAL] Duration of the test in seconds, default is 10
+* -m    Method      [Optional] Request method, default is 'POST'
+* -c    Count       [Optional] Number of requests to send, default is 10
+* -d    Duration    [Optional] Duration of the test in seconds, default is 10
+* --verbose         [Optional] Extended logging during execution

+To use multiple files or key-value pairs, just duplicate the argument. e.g.: `-f file=image.jpg -f file2=image2.jpg`

+Config file:

+Config is a JSON file, storing the same variables that would otherwise be input via the command line.
+An example file is provided in the project root folder, you should simply edit that one.
+You can run the load tests with the JSON file using `loadtest --config path/to/config.json` `--verbose` is also available when using a config file.

 3) Results will be logged to a results.html file in the root directory.